joseeden/joeden/docs/005-Cybersecurity/011-Threats-and-Attacks/001-Threats.md

 ---

-## Types of Threats

-There are many types of cyber threats to organizations.
-Below are several of the most common types:

-### Malware
+## Malware

 Malicious software designed to harm or exploit systems.

 - Examples are viruses, worms, trojans.
 - For more information, please see [Malware](/docs/005-Cybersecurity/011-Threats-and-Attacks/020-Malware.md)

-### Virus
+## Virus

 A virus **requires user interaction**, such as opening an infected file or running a malicious program, to spread.

-Types of viruses:

-- **Boot Sector**
-    - Stored in the first sector of a hard drive and is then loaded into memory during boot up.
-    - Infects the master boot record; spreads when the system boots from an infected disk.
-    - Difficult to detect because they're installed before OS boots up.
-    - Mitigation:
-        - Use an antivirus that specifically looks for boot sector viruses.
-        - These AVs are usually ran from a network AV scanning engine.

-- **Macro**
-    - A form of code that allows virus to be embedded inside documents.
-    - Infects macros within documents or spreadsheet applications.
-    - They spread when these files are opened.
-    - By default, they aren't maliciousl; they're used to add functions to documents

-- **Program**
-    - Attaches itself to executable files and spreads when the infected program is run.
-    - Target program/apps because they can infect the system anytime the user opens the compromised application.

-- **Multipartite**
-    - Combines boot sector and file viruses, spreading in multiple ways.
-    - Gets loaded up every time the computer boots up.
-    - It can then install itself within a program, when run, will infect every time.
-    - This ensures that the virus persists in your machine.

-- **Encrypted**
-    - Encrypted, to evade detection by antivirus software, decrypting itself when executed.
-    - Malicious code is scrambled into cipher text, unreadable to user and AV software.

-- **Polymorphic**
-    - Advance version of encrypted virus, but it also alter the decryption module.
-    - This changes its code each time it infects a new system to avoid detection.
-    - Ensures it can evade detection.

-- **Metamorphic**
-    - Advance version of a polymorphic virus.
-    - Rewrites its own code to appear different each time it infects.
-    - Changes entirely before it attempts to infect a given file.
-    - This maakes it hard to detect.

-- **Stealth**
-    - More of a technique used to prevent the virus from being detected.
-    - Hides its presence by intercepting and modifying system calls and antivirus queries.

-- **Armor**
-    - Have a layer of protection to confuse a program or a person trying to analyse it.
-    - Uses complex code to shield itself from detection and removal by security tools.

-- **Hoax**
-    - Not a virus, but a form of social engineering technique.
-    - Often used to trick users into spreading misinformation or buying unnecessary software.

-### Worm
+They require a "host" application that they embed themselves in and they cannot replicate on their own.
+Some common types of viruses:

+- Master Boot Record viruses
+- Macro viruses
+- Multipartite
+- Polymorphic
+- Metamorphic

+### Master Boot Record Viruses

+These viruses infect the master boot record (MBR) of a hard drive, making them particularly dangerous.

+- Stored in the first sector of the hard drive and loaded into memory during boot-up.
+- Infects the MBR and spreads when the system boots from an infected disk.
+- Hard to detect because they're installed before the operating system boots.

+**Mitigation:**
+- Use antivirus software that scans specifically for boot sector viruses.
+- Run antivirus scans from a network AV engine.

+### Macro Viruses

+Macro viruses exploit document-embedded code, often found in word processing and spreadsheet applications.

+- Embedded inside document macros.
+- Infects when files with macros are opened.
+- Macros are not malicious by default; they're designed to automate functions in documents.

+**Mitigation:**
+- Disable macros by default in document applications.
+- Use antivirus software that scans macro-enabled documents.

+### File Infector Viruses

+File infector viruses are one of the most common types, targeting executable files and spreading when these files are accessed or run.

+- Infects executable files (.exe, .com, .dll, etc.).
+- Spreads when infected programs are launched or accessed.
+- Can overwrite, corrupt, or modify files, leading to system damage or data loss.

+**Mitigation:**
+- Regularly scan and monitor executable files with up-to-date antivirus software.
+- Avoid running untrusted programs or files from unknown sources.

+### Service Injection Viruses

+Service injection viruses insert malicious code into legitimate system processes or services during runtime, making them harder to detect and remove.

+- Injects itself into legitimate system processes, like those that run in the background.
+- Avoids detection by antivirus tools by blending with normal system activity.
+- Can persist through reboots and continue spreading without being easily identified.

+**Mitigation:**
+- Use antivirus software with behavior-based detection to monitor process integrity.
+- Regularly monitor system processes and services for unusual activity.

+### Multipartite Viruses

+Multipartite viruses combine elements of both boot sector and file viruses, infecting systems in multiple ways.

+- Uses more than one propagation technique.
+- Combines boot sector and file infections.
+- Spreads every time the computer boots or a specific program runs.

+**Mitigation:**
+- Run comprehensive antivirus scans that check both boot sectors and files.
+- Keep antivirus software and system security patches up to date.

+### Encrypted Viruses

+Encrypted viruses use encryption to evade detection, decrypting themselves only when executed.

+- Encrypt themselves to avoid detection.
+- Malware is scrambled into unreadable cipher text.

+**Mitigation:**
+- Use antivirus software that can detect and decrypt these viruses.
+- Employ security tools that focus on encrypted threats.

+### Polymorphic Viruses

+These viruses change their code slightly every time they infect a new system, making detection difficult.

+- Encrypts itself and alters its decryption module each time it infects a new system.
+- Continuously changes to avoid detection.

+**Mitigation:**
+- Use advanced antivirus software capable of recognizing behavior-based signatures.
+- Employ heuristic-based detection systems.

+### Metamorphic Viruses

+Metamorphic viruses go beyond polymorphic viruses by completely rewriting their code to appear different each time.

+- Rewrites its own code with each infection.
+- Appears entirely different with each infection, making detection extremely hard.

+**Mitigation:**
+- Utilize advanced heuristic and behavior-based antivirus systems.
+- Conduct regular system monitoring for anomalies.

+### Stealth Viruses

+These viruses employ techniques to hide their presence from detection tools by intercepting and modifying system calls.

+- Hides by modifying system calls and antivirus queries.
+- Prevents detection by security tools.

+**Mitigation:**
+- Use antivirus solutions with rootkit detection capabilities.
+- Regularly update antivirus software to detect new stealth techniques.

+### Armor Viruses

+Armor viruses use complex techniques to shield themselves from detection and removal.

+- Confuses attempts to analyze or remove the virus.
+- Uses layered protections to evade security tools.

+**Mitigation:**
+- Deploy sophisticated antivirus software with deep analysis capabilities.
+- Ensure frequent updates to antivirus tools for new protection techniques.

+### Hoaxes

+Hoax viruses aren't actual viruses but social engineering tactics that trick users into spreading false information.

+- A form of social engineering, not a real virus.
+- Designed to trick users into spreading misinformation or purchasing unnecessary software.

+**Mitigation:**
+- Educate users to verify suspicious messages or alerts.
+- Use security awareness programs to prevent falling for hoaxes.

+## Worm

 A worm can replicate and spread automatically **without user intervention**.

+- No "host" application needed, nor human interaction.
 - Takes advantage of vulnerabilities in systems and applications.
 - Dangerous, can infect computers and computing assets.
 - Cause disruptions because they constantly try to replicate and spread.
 - Consumes network, compute resources, power when it spread, slowing down the system.

+Known examples:

+- The Internet worm
+- Code Red worm
+- Nimda
+- Stuxnet

-### Trojan
+## Trojan

-Trojans can also create backdoors but are only active while a specific application is running.
+Trojan Horses is a computer program that appears to have a useful function, but also has a hidden and potentially malicious function.
+It can also create backdoors but are only active while a specific application is running.

 - Malware disguised as a piece of harmless or desirable software.
 - Not as effective as a rootkit, which maintain root-level access while concealing malicious activity.
+- Examples: fake antivirus, games, and utilities/productivity tools.

-**RAT (Remote Access Trojan)**

-- Widely used because it provides the attacker with remote control of the machine.
+A **RAT (Remote Access Trojan)** is a widely used threat because it provides the attacker with remote control of the machine.

 - Earliest version is a testris game which infected with the trojan.
 - The game is installed into floppy disks and share between friends.

-Mitigation:
+**Mitigation:**

 - Use an AV or Anti-malware prior to opening or installing any program.
 - Ensure your system is patched against any vulnerabilities.

-### Ransomware
+## Ransomware

 Malware that encrypts files, demanding payment for their release.